Data Technician (Level 3) and NHS Leadership Academy Edward Jenner Award

 Most Suitable For

 Anyone wanting to improve their skills and knowledge when working with data and increasing their analytical and presentational capabilities.
-BPP have created role specific Data Foundation pathways within this programme for: - Data for Finance Professionals - Data for HR Professionals - Data for Managers For more information on these pathways please view the relevant flyer in the resources section.
+BPP have also created 3 pathways for Managers, HR Professionals and Finance Professionals.
+For more information on these pathways please view the relevant flyer in the resources section.

 Award

-Level 3 Data Technician Advanced Apprenticeship award and optional NHS Leadership Academy Edward Jenner award.
+Level 3 Data Technician Advanced Apprenticeship award plus optional NHS Leadership Academy Edward Jenner award.

 Additional Funding